Ingerman, Count of Hesbaye

 Ingerman (Ingram, Enguerrand) (c.
-750-818), was a Frankish noble and Count of Hesbaye, son of Sigram of Hesbaye and grandson of Sigramnus of Hesbaye.
+750-818), was a Frankish noble and Count of Hesbaye, son of a brother of Saint Chrodegang, the Bishop of Metz and therefore grandson of Sigramnus of Hesbaye.

+Life

+Ingram came from a high noble family from Haspengouw near Liège.
+He was a nephew of Chrodegang, Bishop of Metz.

 Ingerman married Rotrude, of unknown parentage.
 Ingerman and Rotrude had one daughter: